You may think that using luggage-delivery services in Japan is a little … #extra. But we’re here to make the case (ahem) that it’s very much worth it.

 Pro tip: Find out the easiest and cheapest ways of getting your good self from Narita to Tokyo, and from Haneda to Tokyo.

 While we do our best to ensure it’s correct, information is subject to change.
-Last updated in November 2022 by Maria Danuco.
+Post first published in October, 2019.
+Last updated in May, 2024 by Maria Danuco.

 Ask our local experts about Tokyo